ch98-1/ccf/README.md

 File compression app. -c (file) to compress. -d (file) to decompress

 Current version: 0
+only opens project of matching version.

 ccf format
 offset(byte), length(byte), description
-0, 4, Format Description. "ccf\n" in ascii.
-4, 4, Current version.
-Allways backward compatable.
-8, 128, Compression format.
-Each nonzero byte is algolism used to compress the file in order.
-136, 128, File name.
-264, 4, Total file size in bytes.
+0, 1, run length encoding element size.
-268, Rest of file, Compressed Data.
+1, EOF, Compressed Data.

-Compression formats
-format number, description
-0, No compression.
-Skip this one.
+//list of compression in order
 1, Run length encoding.
-1st data byte (byte 268) is the run length description in bytes, and 2nd data byte (byte 269) is the size of each chunk to be encoded  in bytes.
+1st data byte (byte 1) is the size of each chunks to be encoded  in bytes.
+Set to 0 for no run length encoding